Chikungunya virus surges in South America. But a new discovery could help outfox it

 But earlier this year, she says, "We receive every day patients with chikungunya including some with no travel history."
 Which means, for the first time, mosquitoes within Buenos Aires were transmitting the disease.

 Why is the disease's footprint growing?
-"Wherever the mosquitoes goes, we will have chikungunya — it's a global concern," says Nischay Mishra, a virologist at Columbia University.
+"Wherever the mosquitoes goes, we will have chikungunya — it's a global concern," says Nischay Mishra, a virologist at Columbia University School of Public Health.
 With the climate changing and temperatures getting warmer, "there are more chances mosquitoes can survive everywhere," he says.

 Besides South America, Chikungunya is a problem in other parts of the globe: India, China and numerous countries in Africa.
 Even in the US, Texas and Florida have reported local transmission of the disease in previous years.